Jokers69-Studio/.github/README.md

 ---

 ## 📜 License
-This repository is licensed under the **MIT License**.
+This repository is licensed under the [MIT License](./LICENSE).
 Feel free to use, modify, and distribute with proper attribution.

 ---